ADDICT-HUB/BOTGURU/README.md

 ## FEATURES
-`This bot is a modification of the predecessor ***`dreaded-md`*** but we changed the module to commonJs.
+`This bot is a modification of the predecessor ***`𝗕𝗢𝗧 𝗚𝗨𝗥𝗨`*** but we changed the module to commonJs.
 It has group management features, some media commands, image manipulation commands as well as AI and many other features incorporated.`

- `Some AI and media commands use our API.
-This API is not very reliable hence sometimes there may be a downtime.`

- `If you are a developer you can check out our`  [`API SITE`](https://api.dreaded.site).

- `The API site contains many endpoints that can be used in your projects.
-No need for API keys or login, completely free, for now`

 ## SET-UP